PRO LIGNO online version ISSN 2069-7430

 Copyright

-- the right to read, download, copy, distribute, print, search or link to full texts of the articles;
+• The right to read, download, copy, distribute, print or create links to the full text of your published articles;

-- patent and trademark rights and rights to any process or procedure described in the journal article;
+• Patent and trademark rights on any process or procedures described in the article;